Frequently Asked Questions

 Lion's Mane: Seafood-like texture (think crab or lobster) with a mild, slightly sweet taste.
 My favorite for "crab" cakes or as a scallop substitute.

-Expect 2-3 pounds on the first flush for all varieties.
+Expect approximately 1–1.5 pounds on the first flush.
 Subsequent flushes are smaller.
-Your actual yield depends on growing conditions—consistent humidity, proper temperatures, and good fresh air exchange produce the best results.
+Your actual yield depends on growing conditions — consistent humidity, proper temperatures, and good fresh air exchange produce the best results.

 Oyster & Lion's Mane: Yes, expect 2–3 flushes by continuing to mist.
 After one week, if you don't see new growth, try soaking the block for 12–24 hours.
 Keep it in the bag when you soak it.